Peer review for topic-based assignments

 This structure also supports larger numbers of topics.
 If there are, for example, 10 topics – Groups 1,2,3,4,5,6,7,8,9,10 in the LMS, each with multiple members, divide the topics into 2 blocks, containing roughly equal numbers of students.

-To set up a topic-based peer review: create two Turnitin Assignments, one for each topic block, then create two Turnitin Peermark Assignments, each referring to the alternate topic block (use a different base assignment).
+To set up a topic-based peer review: create two Turnitin Assignments, one for each topic block, then create two Turnitin Peermark Assignments, each referring to the alternate topic block (use a different base assignment), in each choose the setting “Allow students without a paper to review”.
 When the assignments are created, show the links only to selected individuals or groups of students using Adaptive Release.

 When the review period is complete students will need to read the reviews of their work.
 Edit the adaptive release rule to add the remaining groups, allowing all students to see both the review links; the one where they wrote reviews, and the one where they can read their reviews.